edgedb/edgedb-net/README.md

 ## Installation

-EdgeDB DotNet is distributed through the NuGet package manager; the most recommended way to install it is to use the dotnet command line tool or NuGet package manager in Visual Studio.
+EdgeDB.Net is distributed through the NuGet package manager.
+We recommend using the `dotnet` command or NuGet package manager in Visual
+Studio:

 ```bash
 $ dotnet add package EdgeDB.Net.Driver